-Yeah, I know!
-At this point, you might ask, “Are you fucking kidding me!?“.
-I don’t know who is the genius behind this is, but it reminds me of my retarded childhood friend and his dog named Dog.
+I don’t know who is the genius behind this branding, but it reminds me of my odd childhood neighbor and his dog named Dog.

 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional costs to you.

-So, in this article, I am ranting about WooCommerce Payments, the payment gateway designed by WooCommerce exclusively for the WooCommerce platform.
+So, in this article, I am ranting about WooCommerce Payments plugin, the real deal made by WooCommerce.